pmbanugo/heroku-review-app-actions/README.md

 This GitHub action manages Heroku review apps for your software delivery pipeline.
 This was born out of the frustration of not being able to use review apps for a long time and there's no timeline when Heroku will have this sorted.
 See [status.heroku.com/incidents/2413](https://status.heroku.com/incidents/2413) for more info.

 This mimics 💯 how review apps work with the native Heroku integration.

-Compared to other exisitng solutions created by the community in the last few days, this action is:
+### Features

 - ⚙️ Focuses on automated preview deploy.
 You get the same automated preview deploy experience for your PRs.
 - 🏎 Fast .
 No need to upload all your git info/metadata or history to Heroku.(coming soon - configure which files to omit from source code upload).